lupamo3-zz/Passlock/README.md

 #### * Demo
 * Run (chmod +x run.py) on the terminal.
 * Now run ./run.py , since the project is now executable.
+You will receive a welcome message.
+"How are you?
+Welcome to you password locker app"
+You then have options to select from:
+            nu to create new account
+            li to log in
+            lu to exit

+   Select nu if you're a new user
+   Li if you want to login and are exisiting user
+   Lu to exit.